By Simon Gould

 Are treadmill distances accurate?

-The chart below gives you a good idea of how miles and km compare.
+The chart below gives you a good idea of how many km in a mile.
 Km are divided into 1,000 meters so if we look at the chart below, we can see that 1 mile is 1,600 meters.
-It's actually slightly more but we'll keep it simple here.
+It’s actually slightly more but we’ll keep it simple here.

 Running 10 minutes per mile for 30 minutes is 3 miles.
 Thirty minutes per day, 5 days per week is recommended by the World Health Organization for adults to get good health benefits.